...

 MDX is a query language used to analyze and retrieve data from multidimensional databases.
-Commonly used in business intelligence and data analytics, MDX defines, manipulates and queries datasets spanning multiple axes.
-While SQL handles relational (two-dimensional) databases with rows and columns, MDX queries multidimensional OLAP data models with excellent efficiency and flexibility.
+It is commonly used in business intelligence and data analytics.
+MDX helps define, manipulate, and query datasets across multiple axes.

-Let’s understand MDX with a real-world scenario.
+Let’s understand it with a real-world scenario.
 The maps app on a smartphone initially displays a zoomed-out picture of the Earth.
-Once the user enters their destination in the search bar, the satellite-based navigation system works its magic to show the most suitable routes.
+Once the user enters a destination, the system shows the best routes.
 Voila!
 The person can now reach their destination even if they don’t know the locality.
-MDX is the navigation system for business data and the syntax-rich queries are the clues the user can provide for insightful pathways through multidimensional data landscapes.
+It acts like a navigation system for business data.
+Its syntax-rich queries guide users through complex, multidimensional data.

-An MDX query is a set of directions given by the user to specify the dimensions, measures and filters needed for data retrieval.
-Dimensions are the categories of data, measures are the quantitative data points and filters are the criteria used to refine the results.
+It is a set of directions given by the user.
+It specifies the dimensions, measures and filters needed to retrieve data.
+Dimensions are the categories of data.
+Measures are the numerical values.
+Filters are used to narrow down the results.
 Time, Geography or Product Types can be seen as dimensions in enterprise data models.
-Measures such as Sales Revenue or Units Sold are recorded in numeric values and filters like sales in Q1 or for a specific region can be applied to the data.
+Measures like Sales Revenue or Units Sold are recorded as numeric values.
+Filters, such as sales in Q1 or in a specific region, help narrow down the data.

 Here’s a sample query for better understanding: